 Financial Institution Organizational Structure: Challenges Abound Within the Financial Services Industry

-Unfortunately, there’s no template for how a community bank SHOULD be organized, but with greater number and specialization of staff comes the potential for inefficiency and decentralization of responsibilities.
+Unfortunately, there’s no template for how a community bank or credit union SHOULD be organized.
+But with greater number and specialization of staff comes the potential for inefficiency and decentralization of responsibilities.

-Further, Financial Institutions often grow based on the skill sets of existing employees.
+Community-Based Financial Institutions also often grow based on the skill sets of existing employees.
 They tend to promote from within, which is a great strategy for building a positive work culture, but this can lead to challenges in other areas.

-It is essential that FIs periodically restructure staff based on skill sets, assessing areas of need and then filling those gaps, rather than simply letting departments grow and change over time via staff attrition.
-Departments that remain organized as they have always been for the sake of preserving the status quo is a dangerous habit, though one that is all too common.
+It is essential that financial institutions periodically restructure staff based on skill sets, assessing areas of need and then filling those gaps, rather than simply letting departments expand and change over time via staff attrition and organic growth.

 Be wary… when evaluating FI organizational structure, the ‘path of least resistance’ may lead to inertia and stagnation.

-However, it is also essential that marketing goals and objectives are tied and coordinated directly with sales and lending staff, so that digital sales leads from one department are then properly follow up on through the other and in a timely manner.
+However, it is also essential that marketing goals and objectives are tied and coordinated directly with frontline sales and lending staff, so that digital sales leads from one department are then properly follow up on through the other and in a timely manner.

-If, for example, marketing is driving leads in the form of email or phone numbers for potential new loans, but then member service is failing to adequately follow up with these leads, you will see frustration and lack of success.
+If, for example, marketing is driving leads in the form of emails or phone numbers for potential new loans, but then member service is failing to adequately follow up with these leads, you will see frustration and lack of success.